ncatlab/nlab-content/pages/20400.md

 `eqE` is the equality reflection rule for the object language.
 Note that there's no trouble declaring this constant.
 It's just another judgmental equality rule for the object language.
 LF= was prepared all along for equality requiring proof.
 On the other hand, that means that it requires *boring* proof in the common case that it's obvious.
 So an implementation of LF= would have a practical need for proof automation, to effect type checking of the object language.

-The motivation behind CLF—and seemingly many other type system implementations based on synthetic judgments—is that there's no *implementation* reason to distinguish type checking from other forms of proof automation.
+Part of the rationale behind CLF—and seemingly many other type system implementations based on synthetic judgments—is that there's no *implementation* reason to distinguish type checking from other forms of proof automation.
 That type checking really is just automatic "proving" of judgments.
-So a general "logic of judgments" should be available to provide a common basis for the implementation of type checkers.

 On the other hand, if you insist upon decidable type checking, that would be a reason to distinguish type checking from general proof automation.
 Implementers of synthetic type systems seem united in not considering decidability very important.